NGYeung/U-AutoRec-KAN/README.md

 [Kolmogorov-Arnold Network](https://arxiv.org/abs/2404.19756), proposed by Z liu et al. is an alternative neural network structure to MLPs, based on the Kolmogorov-Arnold representation theorem.
 KAN replaces the linear weights and fixed activation functions in MLPs with non-linear learnable activations.

 Let's put this in mathematical terms.
 A function $`f(x)`$ is approximated by MLPs as

 $$ f(x)  = \sum \limits_i \alpha_i \sigma(w_i x + b_i)$$

 where $'w_i, b_i,\sigma'$ are, respectively, the weights, biases, and the activation function.
-On the other hand, KAN approximates any continuous function $`f(x)`$ as follows:
+On the other hand, KAN approximates any continuous function $`f(x)`$ as

 $$f(\mathbf{x}) = f(x_1, \ldots, x_n) = \sum_{q=0}^{2n} \Phi_{q} \left( \sum_{p=1}^{n} \phi_{q,p}(x_{p}) \right)$$

-Depending on the implementation, $`\phi`$ is chosen as b-spines or sometimes chebyshev polynomials. $`\Phi`$ in most cases, are linear operators that can be represented with matrices.
+Depending on the implementation, $`\phi`$ is chosen as b-splines or chebyshev polynomials. $`\Phi`$ in most cases, are linear operators that can be represented with matrices.
 Readers can refer to equation (2.6) in the KAN paper.

 ## The Model

-AutoRec aims to map the partial observations to the full rating matrix, and the intuition is to equip the architecture with stronger approximator of functions, that is, the KAN layers.
+AutoRec aims to map the partial observations to the full rating matrix, and the intuition is to equip the architecture with stronger approximator of functions.
+That is, the KAN layers.
 Let $$\Phi_i$$ be the learnable in the i-th KAN layer, the reconstruction of user preference $$u_j$$ can be written as

 $$\tilde u_j = \Phi_1 \circ \Phi_k (u_j)$$